um-grex/grex-docs/content/english/software/cern-vmfs.md

 ## CC CernVMFS on Grex
 ---

 [CVMFS or CernVM FS](https://cernvm.cern.ch/portal/filesystem) stands for CernVM File System.
 It provides a scalable, reliable and low-maintenance software distribution service.
 CVMFS was originally developed to assist High Energy Physics (HEP) collaborations to deploy software on the worldwide-distributed computing infrastructure used to run data processing applications.
-Since then it got a use as a generic way of distributing software.
+Since then it has been used as a a generic way of distributing software.
 Presently, we use CernVMFS (CVMFS) to provide the Alliance's (or Compute Canada's) software stack.
 Through the Alliance CVMVS servers, several other publically available CVMFS software repositories are available as well.
 The examples are a Singularity/Apptainer repository from [OpenScienceGrid](https://opensciencegrid.org/ "OpenScienceGrid"), Extreme-Scale Scientific Software Stack [E4S](https://e4s-project.github.io/), and a Genomics software colection (GenPipes/MUGQIC) from [C3G](https://computationalgenomics.ca/).
 Note that we can only "pull" the software from these repositories.
 To actually add or change software, datasets, etc., or receive support, the respective organizations controlling these CVMFS repositories should be contacted directly.

 Access to the software and data distributed via CVMFS should be transparent to the Grex users: no action is needed other than loading a software module or setting a path.
-However, for accessing ComputeCanada software stack, a module should always be loaded to switch between software environments.
+However, for accessing the Compute Canada software stack, a module should always be loaded to switch between software environments.

 Grex does not have a local CVMFS "stratum" (that is, a replica server).
 All we do is to cache the software items as they get requested.
 Thus, there can be a delay associated with pulling a software item for the first time, from the Alliance's Stratum 1 (Replica Servers) located at the National HPC sites.
 It usually does not matter for serial programs but parallel codes, that rely on simultaneous process spawning across many nodes, might cause timeout errors.
 Thus, it could be useful to first access the codes in a small interactive job to warm up Grex's local CVMFS cache.

 ## The Alliance's software stack
 ---

-The main reason for having CVMFS supported on Grex is to provide Grex users with the software environment as similar as possible with the environment existing on national Alliance's HPC machines.
+The main reason for having CVMFS supported on Grex is to provide Grex users with the software environment as similar as possible with the environment existing on National Alliance's HPC machines.
 On Grex, the module tree from Compute Canada software stack is not set as default, but has to be loaded with the following commands:

 {{< highlight bash >}}
 module purge